* Dollar underpinned by rising yields as Fed hike looms

 “On the face of it, ADP is consistent with private payrolls of about 340,000,” he said.
 The current median forecast is for a rise of 190,000.

-With a hike seemingly certain, and at least two more likely over the year, yields on two-year Treasury notes climbed to 1.378 percent, the highest since August 2009.
+With a hike seemingly certain, and at least two more likely before the end of the year, yields on two-year Treasury notes climbed as high as 1.378 percent, the highest since August 2009.